mikechambers/redrixapp/README.md

 This error means that the Destiny 2 API is down for maintenance, usually occurring during weekly resets.
 Simply wait a few minutes until the API is available.

+#### I got an "An unknown error has occurred" error, what should I do?

+You may get this error is something unexpected occurs, usually a temporary issue with the Destiny 2 API.
+Often the issue will go away on its own, or after an app restart.
+If it does not, please [log an issue](https://github.com/mikechambers/redrix/issues), including your gamertag and platform.

+#### I got an "Fatal error.
+Please restart app." error, what should I do?

+This error occurs when something goes wrong that prevents the app from running.
+If you hit this error, please [log an issue](https://github.com/mikechambers/redrix/issues).

+Potential work arounds include:

+*  Restarting the app (make sure to completely close it)
+*  Deleting and reinstalling the app